 Pictured below is the grave of General Francis Marion, one of South Carolina’s most storied Revolutionary War heroes.
 The burial site is located on the grounds of Belle Isle Plantation in Berkeley County.
 Belle Isle belonged to General Marion’s brother, Gabriel.
-His own plantation, called Pond Bluff, was about fifteen miles away.
+His own plantation, called Pond Bluff, stood about fifteen miles away.
 Today Pond Bluff is submerged under Lake Marion, named for the general.

 After the fall of Charleston in 1780, the Continental Army nearly ceased to operate in South Carolina.
 Marion distinguished himself as the leader of “irregular troops” – those who served without pay and supplied their own horses, arms, and food.
 He was an expert in guerrilla warfare and tormented British soldiers with stealth raids and attacks.